What are Tangible Assets?

 Difference Between Tangible Assets and Intangible Assets:

-Intangible assets goodwill are more or less immune to physical damage in any form, but their value could be affected in other ways, for instance, brand recognition or brand equity of a business could be badly affected by gaining bad popularity over a spurious, faulty or damaged batch of products produced by a business.
-It could be quite difficult to assess the extent of damage to brand equity which might be caused due to such an event.
+Intangible assets goodwill are more or less immune to physical damage in any form.
+Still, their value could be affected in other ways.
+For instance, brand recognition or brand equity of a business could be severely affected by gaining bad popularity over a spurious, faulty, or damaged batch of products produced by a business.
+It could be quite tricky to assess the extent of damage to brand equity, which might be caused due to such an event.